 The perfect sandwich bread to me is related to that sacked bread from the supermarket, but only in the most remote way possible—perhaps only in the fact that it’s square-ish and sliced.
 I want a thin and shiny crust with a moist and light interior, a slightly sweet taste not from honey or sugar but from the whole grain itself.
-And that’s important: I want to actually taste the grain in this bread, not some strange flavor masked by something sweet.
+And that’s important: I want to taste the grain in this bread, not some strange flavor masked by something sweet.
 The interior should be tight but still light and well fermented, coaxing out maximal flavor from the grain.
 As far as aesthetics go, you can alter the way this bread rises and opens (or doesn't open) at the top to suit your taste.
 I still prefer to impart my signature rustic feel and dark bake, but the final tweaks are up to you.

 But first, let’s talk about flour.

 I chose white whole wheat for this recipe because I love the sweet flavor of it, especially compared to red whole wheat which can have a slight bitterness that sometimes pushes through.
-For the bakes leading up to this post I used Grist & Toll Star White Whole Wheat.
-I’ve found the flour to be quite strong (in terms of protein) with no gummy flavor to it, which is nice.
+For the bakes leading up to this post, I used Grist & Toll Star White Whole Wheat.
+I’ve found the flour to be quite strong (regarding protein) with no gummy flavor to it, which is nice.
 I recommend using white wheat (King Arthur White Whole Wheat will work well, too) for this recipe but if you don’t have any on hand red wheat will work just fine — the flavor profile will be slightly different but still in the same vein.
-The small amount of red whole wheat was mostly used to build my levain (per usual) but also because it does add a slightly strong flavor to the bread, just enough to balance out the sweetness.
+The small amount of red whole wheat was mostly used to build my levain (per usual) but also because it does add a slightly sharp flavor to the bread, just enough to balance out the sweetness.
 If you’re more a fan of the white wheat, sub the 10% red for white in the formula below.

 Whole Wheat Sourdough Sandwich Bread Formula